 How Do You Play the Concertina?

 The concertina is a squeezebox with two ends.
-Pressing a button or key on each end whilst simultaneously squeezing and pulling the bellows causes a note to sound.
+Pressing a button or key on either end while pushing or pulling the bellows causes a note to sound.
 Usually the left hand plays the lower notes and the right hand plays the higher notes.

-You can rest it on your lap or your left or right knee.
-You can tell which a player favours if you notice more wear and tear on one leg of their trousers!
+You can rest the concertina on your lap or your left or right knee.
+You can tell which side a player favours if you notice more wear and tear on one leg of their trousers!

 What is an Anglo Concertina?